felidae-reconstruction/doc/project_outline.md

  * We don't have long non-coding RNAs for cat and mapping them from those distant species like mouse or human can be difficult
  * There are short non-coding RNAs for the FelCat 6.2. (about 100bp)

-3. Compare sizes of genomic element (exons, introns ..) with other species (s.
+3. Compare sizes of genomic element (exons, introns ..) to other species (s.
 [Comparative genomics reveals insights into avian genome evolution and adaptation](http://www.sciencemag.org/content/346/6215/1311.full))

 *Repeats*